3D forensic analysis of catastrophic failure in hydraulic exoskeleton

 Cyclic fatigue vs. load peak: the truth in deformations ⚙️

-The results of the 3D analysis point to a mixed failure.
-Simulations in SolidWorks confirmed that, while the material exhibited accumulated fatigue microcracks in the pivot area, the violent reverse movement was triggered by an instantaneous overload.
+The 3D analysis results point to a mixed failure.
+SolidWorks simulations confirmed that, while the material exhibited accumulated fatigue microcracks in the pivot area, the violent reverse movement was triggered by an instantaneous overload.
 The mesh comparison in CloudCompare showed a sudden deformation incompatible with gradual wear.
 This suggests that the control software allowed a command outside safe limits, but the prior material fatigue drastically reduced the safety factor.
 The case underscores the need to integrate periodic scanning of critical components into predictive maintenance protocols to prevent catastrophic failures.

 What material properties would you assign?